 The following grant goals were developed to improve students’ academic and career outcomes while building UCSC’s institutional capacity to increase racial equity and eliminate equity disparities.

-• Goal 3: To increase career advising, internship opportunities, and financial literacy of Latina/o, low-income, and underrepresented students
+Goal 3: To increase career advising, internship opportunities, and financial literacy of Latina/o, low-income, and underrepresented students 100 students will have been placed in and completed in-demand career internships

 The UCSC GANAS-Career Pathways Project Budget is $3 million from October 2020 - September 2025.

-Grant Abstract Year 1 Grant Activities Summary Year 2 Grant Activities Summary Year 3 Grant Activities Summary
+Year 1 Grant Activities Summary Year 2 Grant Activities Summary Year 3 Grant Activities Summary Year 4 Grant Activities Summary

 Grant Initiatives